omnect/meta-omnect/README.md

 ```
 This re-creates the corresponding filesystem of partitions `data` and `etc` on the next boot.
 If the `factory` partition contains a directory `etc`, then the content is copied to the `etc` partition.

 **Note:** The factory reset does not ensure data security.
-The old data is not wiped before recreating the respectively filesystem.
+The old data is not wiped before re-creating the respective filesystem.

 # Todo's
 - document: image needs post processing via `ics-dm-cli` to get